pathsny/node-irc-relay/modules/Readme.md

 * for examples look at the modules **imdb\_url\_identifier** or **tell**

 ### Private Listeners ###
-	to expose private_listeners your module must expose a property called *message_listeners* which is an array of functions. private_listeners get a copy of every message sent via pm.
+to expose private\_listeners your module must expose a property called *private_listeners* which is an array of functions. private\_listeners get a copy of every message sent via pm.
 When invoked a private_listener receives

 1. the nick of the person who sent the message
 2. the remaining text on that line

+### Text Listeners ###

+to expose text\_listeners, your module must expose a property called *text_listeners* which is an array of functions. text\_listeners get a copy of nearly all events in the channel in a standard text format.
+This includes messages by the bot itself.
+The primary purpose of this is to display irc text to a user.
+When invoked a text\_listener receives

+1. a line of text indicating what has just occurred.

 ### Web Extensions ###
 the web server runs a web framework called express. documentation for express can be seen [here](http://expressjs.com/)